annabison/annabison.github.io/index.md

 ## Hey there! 👋

-I’m Anna Bison, a MSc student in Computer Science at the [DM](https://www.math.unipd.it).
-Previously, I obtained my BSc in Physics at the [DFA](https://www.dfa.unipd.it).
+I’m Anna Bison, MSc in Computer Science from [DM](https://www.math.unipd.it).
+Previously, I obtained my BSc in Physics at [DFA](https://www.dfa.unipd.it).
 I enjoy using mathematics to analyze anything.

 Non-scientific interests include (currently) gym and running.